-Last update: 2020/09/08 carbide_3d_nomad_883_training_sop https://bpm-wiki.cnsi.ucsb.edu/doku.php?id=carbide_3d_nomad_883_training_sop&rev=1599587241 17:47
+Last update: 2020/09/08 carbide_3d_nomad_883_training_sop https://bpm-wiki.cnsi.ucsb.edu/doku.php?id=carbide_3d_nomad_883_training_sop&rev=1599590079 18:34

-Cam:
+CAM:

 Once the design is complete the Carbide Motion can be used to create the toolpaths, however this SOP will use HSM Works due to its integration with Solidworks and more complex feature set.
-HSM Works is installed on any Innovations Workshop computer running Solidworks 2020 including the Ultimaker and Carbide 3D computers.
+HSM Works is installed on any Innovations Workshop computer running Solidworks 2020 including the Ultimaker and Carbide 3D computers. many toolpaths will likely be necessary to create the CAM nessesary to machine the part.
 To generate the toolpaths: